Albert is not remembered on the war memorial at Christchurch Park. Image courtesy of Derek

 On the photo you will see Albert at the very right, receiving a light for his cigarette from his Canadian bomber Warywoda after their mission to bomb Stettin on January 6, 1944.
 The photo has been taken by Fox Agency at RAF Bardney.
 Although press-shy, the RAF invited the press after the disastrous campaign in losses against Berlin.
 The same photo, and others, is published in the well-known books ‘Lancaster at War’

 22nd March 1944

 Aircraft: Avro Lancaster III; serial number: LM340; code: WS-B; base: RAF Bardney, Lincolnshire.
 The Lancaster took-off at 19:11hrs on an operation to Frankfurt, Germany.
 It was the third flight made by Group Captain Norman Pleasance as a sightseeing passenger on an operation.
 He had no need to go, but wanted to keep in touch with what his boys were regularly facing.
-At 22:15hrs LM340 was shot down by the German highest scoring night fighter flying ace Oberleutnant Heinz-Wolfgang Schnaufer, of the Truiense IV./NJG in his Bf 110G.
-The Lancaster aircraft crashed at Leebeek, near Hal, Belgium.
+At 22:15hrs LM340 was shot by the German highest scoring night fighter flying ace Oberleutnant Heinz-Wolfgang Schnaufer, of the Truiense IV./NJG in his Bf 110G.
+Albert try to deep dive the aircraft to extinguish the fire.
+But the fire was too great and the Lancaster aircraft disintergrated into several parts before falling into several meadows around the village of Leebeek, 15 miles south of Brussels.
 One member of the crew survived.

 On the 15th January 1946, M. Gustave Pissens, of 187, Avenue Docteur Spitael, Lembeek was interviewed by the Canadians during their investigation into the crash, following a routine report furnished by the Gendarmerie at Hal which read that more information could be obtain from M. Pissens.